enverbey/deneme/Java-Basics/en/02-Variables-and-DataTypes/README.md

 2. **Reference Data Types**: These refer to objects or arrays and are not defined by the primitive types.
 For example:
    - `String`: Represents a sequence of characters (e.g., "Hello").
-   - Arrays: A collection of elements of the same type.

 ### 💡 Importance of Data Types
 Choosing the correct data type is crucial as it affects the amount of memory allocated and the operations that can be performed on that data.